shs038/veh_kla_orientation/README.md

 #count how many times two motifs that co-occur with each other both have sense orientation
 ```
 def count_both_sense(motif_orientation):
+    ...
-    *input:a pandas dataframe contains motifs orientation data*
+    input:a pandas dataframe contains motifs orientation data
-    *output:a pandas dataframe contains how many times each pair of motifs both have + orientation.*
+    output:a pandas dataframe contains how many times each pair of motifs both have + orientation.
+    ...
-    motifs = motif_orientation.columns.values *save motifs identity*
+    motifs = motif_orientation.columns.values #save motifs identity
-    *creaty a zeros matrix to sotre future orientation count data*
+    #creaty a zeros matrix to sotre future orientation count data
     zero_data = np.zeros((motif_orientation.shape[1],motif_orientation.shape[1]),dtype=np.int)
-    *conver zeros matrix to zeros dataframe*
+    #conver zeros matrix to zeros dataframe
     count_frame = pd.DataFrame(zero_data, columns=motifs)
     count_frame.index=motifs
     for i in range (motif_orientation.shape[1]-1):
-        *find the loci where the motif occur with sense orientation*
+        #find the loci where the motif occur with sense orientation
         logical_col_i=motif_orientation.ix[:,i]=='+'
         for j in range (i+1,motif_orientation.shape[1]):
             #find the loci where the motif occur with sense orientation